primer/presentations/docs/README.md

 - [Google Slides](#google-slides)
 - [Figma](#figma)

-If there are any inconsistencies or bugs, please contact [@ashygee](https://github.slack.com/team/UDY7XTA79).
+If there are any inconsistencies or bugs, please [submit and issue](https://github.com/primer/presentations/issues/).

 ## Theme templates

 Primer currently has one official theme available that we support, **Technology Theme v1**.
 This theme was created with the purpose to support the technology organization within GitHub.

 ### Keynote
 Keynote templates are available for download to the members of the GitHub organization on [Google Drive](https://drive.google.com/open?id=1jsWOHJL0hvLfmtQBYL3-srjYhom9z7Ln).
-Installation instructions for the Keynote theme are located [here](keynote-instructions.md).

-If you have any issues viewing them, please ping [@ashygee](https://github.slack.com/team/UDY7XTA79) for assistance.
+[Installation Instructions](keynote-instructions.md).

 ### Google Slides

-Technology Theme v1 is available for use in the Google Slides template gallery.
+The GitHub presentation template is available for use in the Google Slides template gallery.

 ![slides-template](https://user-images.githubusercontent.com/10384315/54726109-ce1b8680-4b2e-11e9-8746-4b83dae92a16.gif)

 ### Figma
 The GitHub presentation theme is available as a Figma library for members of the GitHub organization.

-To use, enable the Presentation - Technology Theme v1 in the Team libraries.
+To use, enable the GitHub Presentation Template in the Team libraries.
 ![figma](https://user-images.githubusercontent.com/10384315/54726257-8fd29700-4b2f-11e9-8fa4-625a8ace25cf.gif)

 For more information on using Figma libraries, please refer to [Figma's documentation](https://help.figma.com/article/29-team-library).